 A Works Progress Administration project in the 1930s revitalized the zoo somewhat, creating a series of grottoes and caves, which endure as the defining image of the old Griffith Park Zoo.
 But despite the new features, the zoo limped along for three more decades before the scandal-ridden zoo was finally replaced.
 And in an unusual move for Los Angeles, the remains of the zoo were largely left in place, creating some of the most famous and picturesque ruins anywhere in the city.

 The Old Zoo sits in Spring Canyon on the east side of the park, near the visitor center and the historic merry-go-round.
 Although it’s tucked out of sight from any road, it’s an easy ten-minute walk from the nearest bus stop at Griffith Park Drive/Crystal Springs Drive.
-This stop is served by the Metro #96 bus, which runs about once an hour from 7am-7pm between Burbank and Downtown Los Angeles (if you’re going south, it’s the first stop after the zoo, and if you’re going north, it’s the first stop after the park ranger office).
+This stop is served by the Metro #96 bus, which runs about once an hour between Burbank and Chinatown (if you’re going south, it’s the first stop after the zoo, and if you’re going north, it’s the first stop after the park ranger office).
 The stop was also served by the Griffith Parkline shuttle, which is currently suspended due to the pandemic, but hopefully will be an option to return in the future.

 From Crystal Springs Drive, there are several possible approaches to the Old Zoo, but the most straightforward one is to just follow Griffith Park Drive towards the hills.
 Along the way you’ll pass the expansive lawns of the Park Center and Shane’s Inspiration, an all-inclusive playground designed for children with disabilities.
 Shortly after the playground, Griffith Park Dr will curve to the right; follow the road that branches to the left instead, which will be lined with parking spots facing a grassy picnic area.
 Keep following this little road uphill, past the turnaround and the gate that prevents cars from continuing further.
 A little ways up the road, it will fork; take the left path, which will curve through a grove of trees into the grounds of the Old Zoo.